 Nathan holds a DMA and MM from the Eastman School of Music with Nicholas Goluses.
 He attended the Accademia di Musicale Chigiani in Siena, Italy, studying with Oscar Ghiglia.
 He earned his BM from George Mason University.
 Upon graduating from Eastman in 2004 he received the Andrés Segovia Award for Musical Accomplishment and Human Endeavor.

-Nathan currently plays guitars by Robert Ruck and Greg Smallman and Sons.
+Nathan currently plays guitars by Robert Ruck, Greg Smallman and Sons, Gretsch, Ibanez, and Fender.